herok97/MeanScaleHyperpiror/README.md

 - 'Train data (HR images)' in [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/)
 - 'Training Dataset P' & 'Training Dataset M' in [CLIC2020](http://challenge.compression.cc/tasks/)

-Data pre-processing for removing JPEG compression artifacts is performed in the training stage Automatically.
+Data pre-processing for removing JPEG compression artifacts is performed in the training stage automatically with customized Dataset class in `basic.py`.
 <br>

-For evaluation, i used [Kodak24](http://www.cs.albany.edu/~xypan/research/snr/Kodak.html) dataset.
+For evaluation, i used 24 2K images in [Kodak24](http://www.cs.albany.edu/~xypan/research/snr/Kodak.html) dataset.
 <br>

 For validation, you can use any dataset and it is not necessary.
 (It's not bad comment validation codes)